The stats on video are just unreal.

 Social Media Posts is where you can have the most fun.
 These are used not so much to sell, but for branding purposes — and to get people to like, follow, etc., and thereby build your base.
 You’ll want a series of these — some about your company or product, but you can also use branded memes and short videos.
-Here’s a sample using a great quote:
+Here are two samples using great quotes:

 Tutorials and How To videos can build a great and very loyal audience.
 No matter what your product or service, as an expert in your field, you can easily come up with tips for your customers: how to clean your product or perform routine maintenance on your equipment, how often to check this or that, new ideas for using your product, etc., etc. The possibilities are endless.
 Every week you encounter customers who have questions or problems you can answer in such a video.
 Your customers will LOVE you.

-If you need live video, you can try to have someone use either their videocam or even smartphone and I can then augment it with a suitable intro, captions, your logo, contact info, etc and music!
-If that isn’t feasible, I also have an experienced videographer we can call on.
+If you think you need live video, you can have someone use either their videocam or smartphone and see if it can be used for a video.
+Or you can use still images which I can string together, adding a suitable intro, captions, logo, contact info, etc. and music!
+You can record voice-over separately with free software or the captions can add necessary instructions.
+If none of this is feasible, I also have an experienced and affordable videographer we can call on.

 More people will follow your video posts and ads to your website, and the increased traffic will boost your Google search rankings.
 And more importantly, boost your sales.

 Videos on your website will increase visitor engagement and total time spent on your website, and that too helps your website rank higher on Google.